-40% - 200% beneficiaries' income increase after program

-CloudFactory enabled youth to access their first jobs through the CloudFactory impact sourcing program.
-Approximately 5% of CloudFactory workers continued onto formal employment within the organization, as they felt that the organization offered them the flexibility to pursue other career and personal opportunities while continuing to earn money from CloudFactory.
-Workers who left CloudFactory went on to higher levels of employment, both within and outside the technology sector.
-They found digital and non-digital work in the healthcare, education and technology sectors as well as more complex tech-based work.
+40% - 200% beneficiaries' income increase after program CloudFactory enabled youth to access their first jobs through the CloudFactory impact sourcing program.
+Approximately 5% of CloudFactory workers continued onto formal employment within the organization, as they felt that the organization offered them the flexibility to pursue other career and

-Based on the 2015 social impact report,258 CloudFactory workers' income increased between 40% and 200% because of microwork.259 According to CloudFactory workers interviewed through the DJA evaluation and CloudFactory's social impact report, these increases in income enabled them to better support themselves financially which translated into improved health and education outcomes.
+Based on the 2015 social impact report,257 CloudFactory workers' income increased between 40% and 200% because of microwork.258 According to CloudFactory workers interviewed through the DJA evaluation and CloudFactory's social impact report, these increases in income enabled them to better support themselves financially which translated into improved health and education outcomes.